unrealwork/atsd-use-cases/tutorials/workshop/technical-writing.md

 * Spell out month if the format is ambiguous:
   * :white_check_mark: `01/Jun/2018`.
   * :no_entry: `06/01/2018`.
-* Don't use ordinal numbers in dates.
+* Do not use ordinal numbers in dates.
   * :white_check_mark: `April 15`.
   * :no_entry: `April 15th`.
 * Use commas with full dates.